mildsunrise/py-struct/README.md

  - Raw chunks (`bytes`)
  - Static checking / size calculation
  - Packed or aligned structs, with 3 padding handling modes

+This was originally uploaded as a Gist because it's not intended as a serious project, but I decided to take it a bit further and add some features.

 ## Getting started